d-morrison/IntroStatActivities/07-inference-2cat.rmd

 * Create and interpret a confidence interval for the difference in proportions

 ## Terminology review
-In this activity we will use theory-based methods to analyze two categorical variables.
-Here are a few terms we will use in today's activity.
+In today's activity, we will use theory-based methods to analyze two categorical variables.
+Some terms covered in this activity are:

 * Conditional proportion

 * Z test

-* z* multiplier
+* $z*$ multiplier

-* Null Hypothesis
+* Null hypothesis

-* Alternative Hypothesis
+* Alternative hypothesis

 * Test statistic

-* Standard Normal Distribution
+* Standard normal distribution

-* Type 1 and Type 2 Errors
+* Type 1 and Type 2 errors

 * Decisions

-Review Chapter 5 in your textbook for more information on these topics.
+To review these concepts see Chapter 5 in your textbook.

 \newpage